HYDRODETOURS 2021 into 2020

 In these times of rapid extinction, climate upheaval and ecological crisis Hydrodetours offer you a time to celebrate and a time to share the extraordinary and unexpected, hidden within the Metropole’s shifting watery veins.
 By sharing alternative narratives and experiences we invite you to navigate these fluid times, building together walking rafts to the futur

-Inspiral’s first Hydrodetours take place during Estuary Festival (June 5 -13 2021), then during Beach of Dreams/T100 (Kinetika – Thurrock walks programme 25-27 July 2021); and as part of Totally Thames Festival (September 2021); culminating in a North Kent walking art festival (end September/October).
+Inspiral’s first public Watery investigations take place during Estuary Festival (June 5 -13 2021), then during Beach of Dreams/T100 (Kinetika – Thurrock walks programme 25-27 July 2021); and then as part of Totally Thames Festival (September 2021); culminating in a North Kent walking art festival (end September/October).
 Hydrodetours will become a permanent online/ontheground resource for discovery, as guided detour walks, sharing sets of unique experiences and hidden places.
 With projected schedule of new walks planned for Spring 2022.
 For more information and to sign up for walk/events and performative walks visit inspiral’s Events or sign up at Eventbrite

 Towards the Watery (H)edges of Gravesend (5 June 2021) – This exploratory Hydrodetour walk launches with ‘Trail of the Blue Porcupine’ from Gravesend’s unique art centre LV21

 Darent Valley Con/fluences to Graves/end with J D Swann & Charlie Fox (12 June 2021)

 Rainham Marshes/Rainham Barges with Anne Bean and Inspiral Collective (13 June 2021)